normanmgu/NetworkedConnect4/README.md

-# TicTacToeExpress
+# Networked Connect 4

-TicTacToeExpress is a networked TicTacToe game that features a login system and friend request system.
+NetworkedConnect4 is a networked Connect 4 game that features a login system and a friend request system.
+Users send duels to their friends and on acceptance they are both forwarded to a page where they can play agaisnt each other.
 The actual game itself will be created with the help of socket.io.

 ## Installation